 Neither bill made it past transportation committees as the Texas legislative session closed in 2015.
 However motorcycle lane splitting advocates looking ahead to the 2017 Texas legislative session will have to wait until 2019.
 A bill was filed in the Texas Senate Transportation Committee again by Kirk Watson, a Democrat from Austin.
 It was not voted on by the Transportation Committee.
 SB 288 died in the Texas Senate Transportation Committee.
 See the full record of the bill LegiScan.

 In February the Utah House legislature passed through a piece of legislation that endorsed the practice of “lane filtering.”
 The legislation would allow motorcyclists to proceed to the front of traffic while waiting at an intersection.
+After being signed by the governor, it went into effect on May 14, 2019.

 The practice helps motorcyclists avoid the dangers of getting rear-ended by other drivers.
 In Utah between 2011 and 2017 there were 1288 rear-ends by a vehicle to a motorcycle.
 Unlike in cars, the motorcyclist doesn’t have the protection of a headrest or a back seat.